skyharbor/react-dropzone/README.md

 Installation
 ============

-The easiest way to use react-dropzone is to install it from npm and include it in your React build process (using [Webpack](http://webpack.github.io/), [Browserify](http://browserify.org/), etc).
+The easiest way to use react-dropzone-es6 is to install it from npm and include it in your React build process (using [Webpack](http://webpack.github.io/), [Browserify](http://browserify.org/), etc).

 ```
 npm install --save react-dropzone-es6